UKPLab/emnlp2018-argmin-workshop-pd3/README.md

 Please see the linked repository for more documentation on the framework, required dependencies, and the configuration files.

-You can run all PD3 experiments in one single run:
+You can run all ArgMin PD3 experiments in one single run:

 ```python run_transfer.py config.yaml```